slackorama/sethmason.com/content/2008-01-22-emacs-execute-shell-script.markdown

-Title: "HOWTO: Invoke a shell script on a file on save with emacs"
+Title: HOWTO: Invoke a shell script on a file on save with emacs
-Tags: emacs
+Tags: emacs, tip
+Category: editor

 At my [current job](http://www.cheetahmail.com), we use a lot of [Template Toolkit](http://www.template-toolkit.org).
 Due to some design